paresh-1991/Database-exploration/README.md

 # Database-exploration

-Here we explore the Database by applying sql queries We extracted two tables representing from original dataset from https://github.com/owid/covid-19-data/tree/master/public/data using the sql queries we explore the data
+Here we explore the Database by applying sql queries We extracted two tables contaning information regarding Covid deaths and covid vaccinations from original dataset from https://github.com/owid/covid-19-data/tree/master/public/data using the sql queries we explore the data.

 #Data Cleaning

-using queries to clean the data in SQL
+Using queries to clean the data in SQL

+# creating ER diagram and 3NF relational table from olympics dataset